 It’s a percentile.
 Seven BASIC percentiles to be precise.

-Here are some practical ways to reduce the risk of violations and avoid penalty points in each BASIC.
+Here are some practical ways to reduce the risk of violations and avoid penalty points in each BASIC category.

 31% of roadside inspections are triggered by visible vehicle defects such as lights and tires.
 These types of roadside violations are much easier to avoid if you are regularly monitoring and conducting preventative maintenance and Driver Vehicle Inspection Reports (DVIR).
 Electronic DVIRs help guide drivers through their pre-trip and post-trip inspections without paper forms.